 The LIGO Research Community (LRC) consists of all scientists interested in the scientific opportunities offered by LIGO.
 Membership in the LRC is open to all interested parties and, unlike, the LIGO Scientific Collaboration, requires no formal research commitment and responsibilities.
 The LRC communicates through its elected Chair with the Laboratory Directorate.
+The LRC has a separate charter.

 The LIGO Program Advisory Committee (PAC) is the principal source of advice to LIGO on scientific policy, technical choices, support of the scientific community and organizational matters.
 It provides peer review of scientific and technical proposals for the scientific use of LIGO.
+This peer review will be considered by the Laboratory Directorate in making decisions on disposition of proposals.